ivmg5/Autonomous-Security-System/README.md

    - Cameras capture images and send data to the detection server.
    - The drone is deployed to verify alerts and provide live footage.
    - The security guard reviews the information and makes the final decision on each alert.
-4. Review Performance Metrics: Analyze the generated utility_graph.html report for insights into system performance.
+4. Review Performance Metrics: Analyze the generated utility_graph.html report.

 ## **Additional Documentation**

-For more detailed setup instructions, troubleshooting tips, and technical specifications, please refer to the complete documentation provided within the repository.
+For more detailed technical specifications, please refer to the complete documentation provided within the repository.

 ## **License**